-The former fellows consider mentoring as one of the best activities of the programme.
+Mentoring is considered by the former fellows as one of the best activities of the programme.
 We will provide high-level, one-on-one mentoring activities to help you shape your idea successfully.
+Step 3 begins the mentoring activities by meeting the mentors and identifying the best pair mentor team.
 Scheduled workshops will be accompanied by structured mentoring to advance the team’s original project via a real working viability frame.

 Step 4 – BUSINESS4GROWTH – |ONLINE|

 Business Modelling – October 20th (all day) and 21st (morning) – 2023

 Business Planning – October 27th (all day) and 28th (morning) – 2023

 Step 4 is the core entrepreneurial education training.
 The training courses are tailor-made, unique, business-driven momentum delivered by highly specialised experts.
 They cover areas designed to enable the teams to acquire entrepreneurial and transversal skills to develop and implement their ideas.
 You will broaden your horizons and deepen your competencies, learning to analyse your idea from different angles to have a viable, financially sustainable, and impactful project/product or service impacting the Food system.
 Moreover, the teams will fine-tune their initial idea into a mature proposal to expand opportunities for further financial support.

 Leadership Skills – November 24th (all day) – 2023

 Communication and Pitching Skills – November 25th (all day), December 1st (all day) and 2nd (morning) – 2023